RaumTheFool/SUNNFOLK-NOMIC/GAME 1/BIG PROPOSALS/Proposal 48.md

 A clause is true when a @Bookkeeper interprets it.
 All means of changing the Rules are defined within this Rule.
-Proposals are the only means of changing the Rules.

 The game cycles through three Phases:
 1. The Proposal Phase (PP),